 However, it is limited - you lack a history, menus, or even tabs!
 This is a major drawback, but if security and privacy are the most important things on your agenda it's a compromise you may want to make.

-Should this be too much of a sacrifice, there is still the normal Firefox browser that boasts a full compliment of features and plenty of additional tools.
+Should this be too much of a sacrifice, there is still the normal Firefox browser which boasts a full complement of features and plenty of additional tools.